Night With The Stars

-Ten Helpful Hints for Visitors to Household with a Family Member with Autism
+Ten Helpful Hints for Visitors for the Holidays to Household with a Family Member with Autism

 #1- CALL AHEAD This may seem like a no-brainer, but its HUGE!!
 People with autism thrive in structured environments.
 But when the 'out of the ordinary' happens, it can cause terrible anxiety.
 So popping in is a no-no. Please call ahead so that the family KNOWS you're coming